StarGate01/pyglobalplatform/README.md

-# pyglobalplatform
+# pylobalplatform

-Swig Python bindings for the GlobalPlatform (https://github.com/kaoh/globalplatform) library.
+High-level API and Swig Python binding for the GlobalPlatform (https://github.com/kaoh/globalplatform) library.

 Not to be confused with https://github.com/JavaCardOS/pyGlobalPlatform , which is widely out of date.